emart149/CMPM-121-F25-D3/PLAN.md

     - [X]create function that sets pointValue for cache object
     - [x] if cell has been modified, store most recent value in map
     - [x] if cell i and j value in map then extract from it and place new cell on top with that value

+## D3.d: Gameplay across real-world space and time

+Key technical challenges: Can your software remember game state even when the page is closed?
+Is the player character’s in-game movement controlled by the real-world geolocation of their device?
+Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+### D3.d STEPS

+- [X]Persistent Game State across page reloads
+- []able to move playerMarker with IRL location
+  - []switching controls from geolocation to buttons
+  - []Use Facade pattern
+- [X]Able to restart game completely